 Who the volunteers are

-RVS volunteers have been DBS (Disclosure and Barring Service) checked and have given references.
-We work closely with the RVS to make sure that customers receive a good service.
-They will ask you to give them some basic information when you request the service to help the RVS match volunteers to support you.
+Our volunteers have been DBS (Disclosure and Barring Service) checked and have given references.
+They will ask you to give them some basic information when you request the service to help match volunteers to support you.

 Good Neighbour Scheme